w3c/mathml-docs/notes-on-mathml/notes-fund.md

 In [[MathML-Core]] all MathML atributes are defined to have the CSS <a id="type_unit" data-cite="CSS-VALUES-3#typedef-length-percentage"><code>&lt;length-percentage&gt;</code></a>
 syntax.
-Although in MathML Core level 1 with restrictions on he interpretation of `%`.
+Although in MathML Core level 1 with restrictions on the interpretation of `%`.

 MathML full extends the syntax in several ways:

 * **Unitless values**.
 A value such as `mathsize="2"` should be interpreted as `200%`.
 This form is for compatability with early versions of MathML and was already deprecated in MathML 3.
-I should be avoided in new documents.
+It should be avoided in new documents.

 * **Named spaces**.
 MathML has 7 named length values ranging from